microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.3.md

 ## `instanceof` Narrowing Through `Symbol.hasInstance`

-A slightly esoteric feature of JavaScript is that it is possible to override the behavior of the `instanceof` operator.
+A completely insane feature of JavaScript that undermines the whole concept of instanceof checks of is that it is possible to override the behavior of the `instanceof` operator.
 To do so, the value on the right side of the `instanceof` operator needs to have a specific method named by `Symbol.hasInstance`.

 ```js